Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 6.2 Ground truth¶

 The quality and quantity of the GT is an essential element while using deep learning models.
-As shown in Section 5.2, it is the main parameter influencing the results quality.
+Testing over various parameters showed that it is the main element influencing the results quality.
 However, some constraints prevent us to improve the GT and so the trained models.

 The objects we are trying to detect are complex.
 They are made up of several elements and their contours are not always easy to delineate.
 Each class presents a certain heterogeneity that can blur the characteristics of the key elements (Fig. 2).
 This is particularly the case for the elements of the class "non-agricultural activity", which also has few examples in the greyscale images (Fig. 3).
 This may explain the poorer detection performance for this class compared to the class "land movement".